 Tad Devine has been recognized as one of “the nation’s most respected media consultants” by USA Today, and in 2003 Ireland’s Sunday Business Post called his firm “one of the most highly regarded and influential in the world.”

 Julian lives in Takoma Park, MD, with his wife and noted pollster, Margie Omero, along with their two children.

-Prior to becoming a partner at Devine Mulvey Longabaugh, Mark founded and was a partner in Wild Bunch Media.
-He has written ads that have won seven Pollie Awards; as well as produced ad campaigns that have helped win over a dozen House and Senate Campaigns.
-Mark has served in leadership roles at two national environmental groups and has had high-profile roles in several presidential campaigns.
+Prior to becoming a partner in Devine Mulvey Longabaugh, Mark founded and was a partner in Wild Bunch Media.
+He has written and produced advertising campaigns that have helped win over two dozen statewide and congressional races, in addition to winning numerous Pollie Awards for excellence in political advertising.